jvanasco/tldextract/README.md

 ### Note About Caching

 Beware when first running the module, it updates its TLD list with a live HTTP request.
-This updated TLD set is cached indefinitely in `/path/to/tldextract/.tld_set`.
+This updated TLD set is cached indefinitely alongside the python module's installation as `/path/to/tldextract/.tld_set`.
+(This is probably stored in something like  `/lib/pythonX.Y/site-packages/tldextract/.tld_set`; it is not stored with the `tldextract` binary in `/bin`.)

 (Arguably runtime bootstrapping like that shouldn't be the default behavior, like for production systems.
 But I want you to have the latest TLDs, especially